Phoenix Bus Accident Attorney

 The Common Carrier Doctrine and How it Affects Your Case

-The common carrier doctrine imposes a legal obligation when a bus company transports the general public for a fee.
-A common carrier has a higher standard of care than the average person in a personal injury case, making it easier for you to prove someone’s negligence.
+The common carrier doctrine applies when a bus company transports the general public for a fee.
+A common carrier is held to a higher standard of care than the average person.
+This elevated standard can make it easier to prove negligence in a bus accident case.

 The Gallagher & Kennedy Team Gets Results